What Is Design Failure Mode & Effects Analysis (DFMEA)?

 Design Failure Mode and Effects Analysis (otherwise known as Design FMEA or DFMEA) is a systematic approach used by design engineers and teams during a product’s design stage to identify potential failure modes (i.e., ways in which the design could fail) and to assess their impact on the overall system.
 Using DFMEA, teams can identify a design’s functions and possible failure modes, giving it a corresponding severity ranking that will determine how the design may affect the end user.

 With a DFMEA analysis, engineers can proactively address potential issues by identifying and mitigating risks early in the development process.
-This method helps with quality control to improve product reliability and performance, and it can be crucial for any company launching a new product, especially cars, planes and other modes of transportation.
+This method helps with quality control to improve product reliability and performance before the production process even begins.
+And it can be crucial for any company launching a new product, especially cars, planes and other modes of transportation.

 DFMEA is a process that falls under the larger umbrella of Failure Modes and Effects Analysis, also known as FMEA.
-FMEA is the general methodology that helps teams and engineers investigate asset, product and process failures (i.e., all the ways something can go wrong) and understand the potential effects they could have on a product’s overall performance.
+FMEA is the general methodology that helps quality engineers investigate asset, product and process failures (all the ways something can go wrong) and understand the potential failure mode effects they could have on a product’s overall performance.
 FMEA helps businesses anticipate problems, prioritize risks and implement solutions before failures occur, while DFMEA does this as well but only during the design phase of the product or process lifecycle.

 The U.S. Military created FMEAs after WWII to help reduce variation sources and potential failures in munitions production.
 It was a success, and NASA soon adopted FMEAs for its Apollo missions, which, once again, proved highly effective.
 Civil aviation, the automotive industry and other business sectors soon followed in implementing FMEAs to equal benefit.